rolling-stock-scheduling/rssched-solver/README.md

 - TrainFormation is a ordered list of vehicles, index 0 is supposed to be the front of the formation

-- a Vehicle consists of an Id and a vehicle type
+- a Vehicle consists of an Idx and a vehicle type

 - Schedules can be serialized into Json objects which are the primary part of the algorithm's output